KenKundert/avendesora/doc/configuring.rst

 **display_time** = 60:

-    The number of seconds that the secret will be displayed before it is erase when writing to the TTY or clibboard.
+    The number of seconds that the secret will be displayed before it is erased when writing to the TTY or the clipboard.

 .. index::